Moffett History, Family Crest & Coats of Arms

-Some of the Moffett family moved to Ireland, but this topic is not covered in this excerpt.
-Another 127 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North Ameri ca. Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
+To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North America.
+Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
 Many ancestors of these Scots have recovered their lost national heritage in the 20th century through Clan organizations and Scottish historical societies.
 Among the settlers to North America were:

 Moffett Settlers in United States in the 18th Century

 - Samuel Moffett, who settled in Virginia in 1772

 Moffett Settlers in United States in the 19th Century

 - Elizabeth Moffett, who landed in Philadelphia, Pennsylvania in 1812

 - Martha Moffett, who arrived in Philadelphia, Pennsylvania in 1812

 - James Moffett, who arrived in New York in 1822